keithalewis/xllfloat/README.md

 where the significand satisfies <math>1 &le; sig &lt; 2</math>.
 The function `frexp(f)`
 returns the <math>sig/2</math> and <math>exp+1</math> of <math>f</math>.
+The function `ldexp(s,e)` converts the significant and exponent back to the original floating point number.

 For IEEE 64 bit floats,
 the sign is 1 bit, he exponent is 11 bits, and the mantissa is 53 bits.
 Note 1 + 11 + 53 = 65, which is 1 greater than 64.